Splitting formulas for the local real Gromov-Witten invariants: Introduction

 {\bf Outline of paper. } In Section~\ref{S.rev} we review notation and background; a summary of the thin compactification method is included in \S\ref{S.thin.cpt} and at the beginning of \S\ref{S.VFC.mod}.
-In Section~\ref{S.fam.sect} we review the construction of the relative real moduli space and extend it to a family of targets.
-In Section~\ref{S.constr.vfc} we construct the relevant VFCs by turning on Ruan-Tian perturbations to obtain transversality strata-wise and applying the thin compactification method.
-The moduli space to a nodal target is analyzed in Section~\ref{S.mod.nodal}, including several equivalent descriptions of the linearization and its orientation sheaf.
-The auxilary space $\wh \fM (\F_{/I})$ is constructed and analyzed in Section~\ref{S.cobord}.
-The orientations of the various moduli spaces involved are discussed in \S\ref{S.orient}.
-The main result in that section is Proposition~\ref{P.phi.orient.2} comparing the two natural orientations on the moduli space associated to the nodal target, cf. \S\ref{S.comp.or}.
+In Section~\ref{S.fam.sect} we review the construction of the real relative moduli space and extend it to a family of targets.
+In Sections~\ref{S.constr.vfc} and \ref{S.VFC.mod} we construct the relevant VFCs by turning on Ruan-Tian perturbations to obtain transversality strata-wise and applying the thin compactification method.
+The moduli space of maps to a nodal target is analyzed in Section~\ref{S.mod.nodal}, including several equivalent descriptions of the linearization and its orientation sheaf.
+The auxiliary space $\wh \fM (\F_{/I})$ is constructed and analyzed in Section~\ref{S.cobord}.
+The orientations of the various moduli spaces involved are discussed in Section \ref{S.orient}.
+The main result of Section~\ref{S.orient} is Proposition~\ref{P.phi.orient.2} which compares the two natural orientations on the moduli space associated to the nodal target.
 Theorems~\ref{T.splitVFC} and \ref{T.gluing} are proved in Sections \ref{S.pf.splitVFC} and \ref{S.pf.RGW}.
-The appendix includes more details on the various linearizations considered and the relations between them.
+The appendices provide more details on the various linearizations considered and the relations between them.

 {\bf Acknowledgments.} This paper is partially based upon work supported by the NSF grant DMS- 1440140 while the authors were in residence at MSRI during the Spring 2018 program “Enumerative Geometry Beyond Numbers”.
 The authors would like to thank MSRI for the hospitality.
 P.G. would also like to thank the IHES for the hospitality during Fall 2018 and E.I. the Institut de Math\'ematiques de Jussieu - Paris Rive Gauche during Spring 2020 when this paper was completed.
 The research of E.I. is partially supported by the NSF grant DMS-1905361 and that of P.G. by the ANR grant ANR-18-CE40-0009 and the ERC Consolidator Grant ROGW-864919.
+We thank the referees for their meticulous reviews and numerous insightful suggestions.